cryptomator/cryptomator.github.io/_i18n/enterprise_en.md

   title: White Labeling
   content: >
     End-to-end encryption with your branding: We develop individualized versions of the Cryptomator apps for you.
-support:
-  title: Support Plans
-  content: >
-    We offer various <a href="/support">support plans</a> for your needs.
 libraries:
   title: Crypto Libraries
   content: >